 During my Peace Corps experience, I worked in a small Nicaraguan town, teaching English alongside 4 local English teachers at 4 high schools.
 I trained over 250 English teachers around the country in various workshops, organized a career and health fair for 300 high school students and provided cultural and language programming for local youth and English teachers.
 In all of these endeavors, I developed the flexibility, patience, and the strong communication skills necessary to achieve goals and confront obstacles.

-My Peace Corps experience motivated me to teach; Im currently a New York City Teaching Fellow and will begin teaching bilingual classes in a primary school in Fall 2015.
-Im currently teaching summer school to fourth graders at PS86 Kingsbridge Heights in the Bronx and loving it!
+My Peace Corps experience motivated me to teach; Im currently a New York City Teaching Fellow and began teaching bilingual classes in a primary school in Fall 2015.
+I'm currently teaching summer school to fourth graders at PS86 Kingsbridge Heights in the Bronx and loving it!
 I am also pursuing a Masters degree in Bilingual Education at Hunter College.